Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Running the operating model does not require a single monolithic platform.
 Most teams assemble a small stack from a few categories:

-CI pipelines (GitHub Actions, GitLab CI, or similar) for automating review gates, running validation suites on pull requests, and publishing approved changes to the semantic registry.
+CI pipelines such as GitHub Actions or GitLab CI for automating review gates, running validation suites, and publishing approved changes

 Common failure modes